THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 We use the Microsoft Teams tool for communication.
 The provider is Microsoft Ireland Operations Limited, One Microsoft Place, South County Business Park, Leopardstown, Dublin 18, Ireland.
 Details on data processing can be found in the Microsoft Teams privacy policy: https://privacy.microsoft.com/de-de/privacystatement.

-Microsoft Teams processes all data that you provide/use to use the tools (email address and/or your telephone number).
-The conference tools also process the duration of the conference, start and end (time) of participation in the conference, number of participants and other “contextual information” related to the communication process (metadata).
+Microsoft Teams processes all data that you provide / use to use the tools (e-mail address and / or your telephone number).
+The conference tools also process the duration of the conference, the start and end (time) of participation in the conference, the number of participants and other “context information” in connection with the communication process (metadata).

 Furthermore, the provider of the tool processes all technical data that is necessary to process online communication.
 This includes in particular IP addresses, MAC addresses, device IDs, device type, operating system type and version, client version, camera type, microphone or speaker as well as the type of connection.

-If content is exchanged, uploaded or made available in any other way within the tool, it will also be stored on the tool provider’s servers.
-Such content includes, but is not limited to, cloud recordings, chat/instant messages, photos and videos uploaded to voicemails, files, whiteboards and other information shared while using the Service.
+If content is exchanged, uploaded or made available in any other way within the tool, it is also stored on the servers of the tool provider.
+Such content includes, in particular, cloud recordings, chat / instant messages, voicemails, uploaded photos and videos, files, whiteboards and other information shared while using the service.

-Please note that we do not have full influence on the data processing operations of the tools used.
-Our options depend largely on the corporate policy of the respective provider.
-Further information on data processing by the conference tools can be found in the data protection declarations of the tools used, which we have listed below this text.
+Please note that we do not have full control over the data processing procedures of the tools used.
+Our options are largely determined by the company policy of the respective provider.
+Further information on data processing by the conference tools can be found in the privacy policies of the tools used, which we have listed below this text.

 Purpose and legal basis

-We use Microsoft Teams to communicate with prospective or existing contractual partners or to offer certain services to our customers (Art.
-6 Para.
+We use Microsoft Teams to communicate with prospective or existing contractual parties or to offer certain services to our customers (Art.
+6 para.
 1 lit. b GDPR).
-Furthermore, the use of the tools serves to generally simplify and accelerate communication with us or our company (legitimate interest within the meaning of Art.
-6 Para.
+Furthermore, the use of the tools serves the general simplification and acceleration of communication with us or our company (legitimate interest within the meaning of Art.
+6 para.
 1 lit. f GDPR).
-If consent has been requested, the relevant tools will be used on the basis of this consent; consent can be revoked at any time with effect for the future.
+If consent has been requested, the tools in question are used on the basis of this consent; consent can be withdrawn at any time with effect for the future.

 Storage duration

-The data we collect directly via the video and conference tools will be deleted from our systems as soon as you request us to delete it, revoke your consent to storage or the purpose for data storage no longer applies.
-Saved cookies remain on your device until you delete them.
+The data collected directly by us via the video and conference tools is deleted from our systems as soon as you ask us to delete it, revoke your consent to storage or the purpose for data storage no longer applies.
+Stored cookies remain on your end device until you delete them.
 Mandatory statutory retention periods remain unaffected.

-We have no influence on the storage period of your data, which is stored by the operators of the conference tools for their own purposes.
+We have no influence on the storage period of your data that is stored by the operators of the conference tools for their own purposes.
 For details, please contact the operators of the conference tools directly.

 15. Analytics Tools and Advertising